 Reserve Material: The reserve collection consists of material that is in very high demand.
 Instructors may request that law library materials (or, in some cases, their own materials) be placed on reserve.
-A list of materials, by professor and course, is available by clicking on the Class Reserves link that can be accessed under the General Library Services menu on the law library web page.
+A list of materials, by professor and course, is available by clicking on the Class Reserves link that can be accessed from the Library Resources menu on the law library home page.
 The law library’s print reserve material is available at the Circulation Desk.
 Law students may borrow this material for periods of 2 hours.
 Electronic reserve items, placed on reserve in a digital format, are available through MARQCAT.

 Self Check-out: Self check-out stations are located on floors 2, 3 and 4 of the law library.
 To operate, scan the barcode from your ID card, then - when prompted - scan the library barcode of the material you wish to borrow.
 (Note: the barcode is on a sticker, on either the outside back cover or inside front cover of the material.)
 The machine will prompt you to place the material in the desensitizer (the V-shaped slot).
 The final step is to print your receipt.
 Always print your receipt, as this logs you out of your account.

 Loan Periods: The law library loans single volume titles to all members of the Marquette University community.
 Multi-volume titles, including treatises, case reporters, statutes, and certain other materials, do not circulate outside the law library.
 Law students can check out all circulating books for a two-week period.
 Reserve materials are available at the Circulation Desk for a two-hour loan.
 Most VHS/DVDs have a three-day loan period.

 Renewals: You may renew material in person, by phone (414-288-7092), or by logging into My Account on MARQCAT if the material is not overdue and has not been placed on hold by another patron.
 Materials may be renewed three times before they must be returned to the law library.